Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality: Introduction and main results

 Moreover, $E_{I,x,r}$ is one-to-one on $B_\Eucl\left( 1\right)$ and we have the doubling property

 Finally, for any $C^1$ function $f$, we have the Poincar\'e inequality

 \end{theorem}

 The constant $C$ in Theorem \ref{pocaro} turns out to depend on an ``admissible constant'' $L_1$ which will be defined precisely in \eqref{lippo}.
 Note that $L_1$ is defined in terms of the coefficients $c_{ij}^k$ in \eqref{intello} but does not involve any positive lower bound on the infimum $\nu(\Omega)$ in \eqref{nu}, which is allowed to vanish even on compact sets.
 This makes such result suitable in the perspective of multi-parameter distances studied in \cite{Street}.
+Observe that inequalities \eqref{pppooo} and \eqref{doppietto} can be proved in more regular settings using arguments from the papers \cite{Jerison}, \cite{Street} and \cite{MM}.
+However such arguments do not provide optimal results; see the discussion in Section \ref{Sttt}.
 Finally, since in \eqref{quickbuild} $B_\r$ denotes the control ball defined by \emph{all} commutators (with their degrees, see \eqref{coscos}), as a consequence we have the local inclusion $B_\cc(x,r)\supseteq B_\O(x, C^{-1}r^s) $, where $B_\O$ is the geodesic ball on the orbit $\O$; see Remark \ref{picchettina}.

-Under more restrictive regularity assumptions ($Y_j\in C^2$ and $c_{ij}^k\in C^2$), the doubling estimate \eqref{doppietto} was proved by Street \cite{Street}.
-Here we improve the regularity assumptions (our class $\B_s$ requires that $Y_j\in C^1$ and $c_{ij}^k\in C^1_\O$) and moreover, under assumption $\B_s$, we prove the Poincar\'e inequality on orbits, which was not known, even in the smooth setting.
-Note that the techniques in \cite{Street} rely on the map $\Phi$ in \eqref{fizz}, which is not suitable as a tool to prove the Poincar\'e inequality, while our ``factorizable'' maps $E$ work perfectly.